-There are a lot of impressive things about the Turks, including their determination to hold on to traditions that are working successfully.
-Including the use by the Turkish Army of the Willys CJ-3B as a 4x4 utility vehicle for over 50 years!
-Serhat Güvenç in Istanbul told me recently that the Army only began to retire their last CJ-3Bs in 2009, and may still have some in active service.
+The Turkish Army used the Willys CJ-3B as a 4x4 utility vehicle for over 50 years!
+Serhat Güvenç in Istanbul told me in 2011 that the Army only began to retire their last CJ-3Bs in 2009, and may still have some in active service.
 So I thought we needed to add a new page to our earlier history of Turkish Jeeps in Army Service.

-It's only a year since we had the Turkish Army on the cover of CJ3B.info, but since we're currently hearing about the military buildup along the border with Syria, I thought this photo of VI Corps, who are primarily responsible for that area, was timely.
+Since in 2012 we were hearing about the military buildup along the border with Syria, I thought this photo of VI Corps, who are primarily responsible for that area, was timely.

 The banner visible in the large copy of the photo (250K JPEG) reads, "Long live the Republic."